Adversarially robust clustering with optimality guarantees: Introduction

 The most popular example of iterative clustering is the Lloyd algorithm for $k$-means \cite{awasthi2012center}.
 This special case of the iterative method is obtained when the labeling step is performed using the squared Euclidean distance ($\ell_2^2$) as the cost function, and the estimation step is performed using the mean of data points in the cluster estimates.
 The Lloyd algorithm is known to be a {\it greedy method}, as it reduces the within-cluster sum of squared error $\sum_{h\in \sth{1,\dots,k}}\sum_{i\in \hat T_h^{(s)}}\ell_2^2(Y_i,\hat \theta_h^{(s)})$ at each successive iteration $s\geq 1$.
 Recently, \cite{lu2016statistical} showed that the mislabeling error produced by the Lloyd algorithm is optimal when the data have sub-Gaussian distributions.
 They also show that when the Lloyd algorithm converges, the final estimates of the centroids are consistent as well.
-Unfortunately, in the presence of adversarial outliers, the performance of the Lloyd algorithm is severely compromised.
+Unfortunately, in the presence of adversarial outliers, the performance of the Lloyd algorithm can be severely compromised.
 This is a common problem of mean-based clustering algorithms \cite{charikar2001algorithms,olukanmi2017k,gupta2017local} as the naive mean used to produce the centroid estimates has almost no robustness guarantees.
-This can be seen easily in the simple two-cluster setup.
+This is easily visible in the simple two-cluster setup.
 For example, suppose an adversary is allowed to add even one outlying observation.
-In that case, one can place the outlier so far away that whichever cluster the outlier is included in the corresponding centroid estimate becomes inconsistent.
+In that case, one can place the outlier so far away that the corresponding centroid estimate for whichever cluster the outlier is included in becomes inconsistent.

 A reasonable approach to obtain a robust clustering method that has been considered in the literature is to use a robust centroid estimator in the estimation step.
 For example, the $k$-medians method considered in \cite{makarychev2019performance,balcan2017differentially} aims to find centers $\hat \theta_1,\dots,\hat\theta_k$ to minimize the sum of Euclidean errors $\sum_{i=1}^n \min_{h\in [k]}\ell_2(Y_i,\hat \theta_h)$ (as opposed to squared errors).
 The centroid estimation is equivalent to computing the geometric median (also called the Euclidean median) \cite{bajaj1986proving} for the corresponding clusters \cite{cohen2016geometric}.
 The geometric median is known to have strong robustness properties such as a $50\%$ breakdown point \cite{lopuhaa1989relation}, meaning that one needs to change at least half the points of any cluster to change the centroid estimates by an arbitrarily large amount.
 However, computation of the geometric median is difficult, and different approximations have been studied.
 See \cite{cohen2016geometric,weiszfeld1937point} for related references.